Wheaton College (Illinois): History

+In 2003, Wheaton revised its long-standing conduct code to allow faculty to drink alcohol and smoke in private and to permit students to dance off campus and at approved campus events, while still banning alcohol and tobacco use on campus.
+The change reflected a broader shift among evangelicals away from viewing drinking and dancing as absolute moral prohibitions and toward treating them as matters of personal discretion.

 On October 13, 2007, Stanton L. Jones, a Provost of Wheaton College, signed the interfaith document "Loving God and Neighbor Together: A Christian Response to A Common Word Between Us and You," agreeing that Islam and Christianity can be at peace with each other.